 Science: some of the photos could support work on nutrition and digestion, health, and sustainable energy

 Art: photos could be used as the main material for a lesson on ‘evaluating and analysing creative works’

 Citizenship: exploring our role as global citizens, and our role in the European Union

 Geography: inspiring a ‘curiosity and fascination about the world’; an opportunity for pupils to explore and discuss their knowledge of the world, and diverse people and places.

 As part of the European Year of Development, Think Global delivered online training for teachers in relation to this photo resource.
 The training helps teachers to reflect upon the resource, and critique the reasons for using positive stories of development in the classroom.
 You can listen to a recording of some of this training, and hear some of the broader discussions that were had by teachers around this topic, by following this link: https://vimeo.com/146896812

-Aid & relief, Child rights, Climate change, Democracy, Development, Education, Employment, Energy, Environment, Equality, European Union, Farming, Food, Gender, Government, Health & sanitation, Human rights, Images, values & perceptions, Migration & refugees, Peace, conflict & security, Population, Sustainable Development Goals
+Aid & relief, Child rights, Climate Crisis, Democracy, Education, Employment, Energy, Environment, Equality, European Union, Farming, Food, Gender / Gender Equality, Government, Health & sanitation, Human rights, Images, values & perceptions, International Development, Migration & refugees, Peace, conflict & security, Population, Sustainable Development Goals

 Leave a comment